neondatabase/website/content/docs/manage/api-keys.md

 ## Create an organization API key

 Organization API keys provide admin-level access to all organization resources.
-Only admins can create these keys.
-When creating an organization API key, Neon verifies that your personal API key belongs to a user with admin permissions in the specified organization.
+Only organization admins can create these keys.
+To create an organization API key, you must use your personal API key and be an administrator in the organization.
+Neon will verify your admin status before allowing the key creation.

 For more detail about organization-related methods, see [Organization API Keys](/docs/manage/orgs-api#api-keys).